boostorg/website-v2/README.md

 ## Overview

-A Django based website that will power https://boost.org
+A Django based website that will power a new Boost website

 ---